 John 6:66 “From that time many of His disciples went back and walked with Him no more.
 Then Jesus said to the twelve, “Do you also want to go away?”

-From the onset, Jesus was placing them in positions of discomfort.
-Living homeless, traveling into regions that were considered off limits, sending them into a boat that risked capsizing, enduring trials, angry mobs, and seemingly endless treks across the land, as just the start.
-They were constantly confused by His teaching, wondering why they stayed in one place longer while leaving another great opportunity behind them.
-They were called blind, deaf, and at one point accused of being led by Satan or sinners by the company they kept.
-Their lives had to be fatiguing and in Jesus’ greatest hour of need, they slept right through it.
+From the beginning, Jesus placed His disciples in positions of discomfort.
+Living homeless, traveling into regions that were considered off limits, sending them into perilous situations, enduring trials, angry mobs, and seeming endless treks across the land, just for starters.
+The disciples were often confused by His teaching and questioned why they were always moving on when great opportunity was before them.
+They would travel through lands that were considered off limits to Jews and would stay and minister in unexpected places.
+They were accused of being led by Satan and defiled by sinners with the company they kept.
+Because of their spiritual blindness, they were always trying to understand what Jesus was doing.
+Their journey had to be fatiguing and during Jesus’ greatest hour of need, they slept right through it.

 What made the disciples want to continue on, even in the midst of all this trial?

-After Jesus had recently taught on a principle of hungering for righteousness that was parlayed unto an example of eating His flesh and drinking His blood, many of the disciples (other than the twelve) that followed Him, left, not to return.
-Jesus asked the 12, do you want to leave also?
+After Jesus had recently taught on the Bread of Life, He went right into the example of eating His flesh and drinking His blood.
+Many of the disciples (other than the twelve), left never to return.
+Jesus asked the twelve, do you want to leave also?

 John 6:68-69 “But Simon Peter answered Him, “Lord, to whom shall we go?
 You have the words of eternal life.
 Also we have come to believe and know that You are the Christ, the Son of the living God.”